 I’ve made myself, and my family, miserable at times, because I chose to focus all of my energies on being prepared and financially fit for the future instead of being an active participant in my life TODAY.

-7 Ways to ‘enjoy the view’ on your journey to financial freedom
+7 Ways to ‘enjoy the view’ along the way

 1. Figure out your ‘why‘.

-The journey is much more enjoyable and meaningful when you have a ‘why’.
+The journey is much more enjoyable and meaningful when you have a compelling ‘financial why’.

 2. Have non-negotiables.